LGBTQ rights in Australia: Gender dysphoria treatment

 Transgender Australians are generally not eligible for sex reassignment surgery until they turn 18 years old.

 Medicare provides cover for many of the major surgeries needed for sex reassignment surgery.
 However, there can often be a gap between the Medicare benefit paid and the amount the surgeon will charge, sometimes in the amount of thousands of dollars.
 However, many Australian private health insurance policies provide private hospital cover policy that includes any SRS procedure that is also covered by Medicare.
 There is typically a waiting period before insurers allow people to claim for these services, usually about 12 months.

 Since November 2017, a transgender child is able to access both puberty blockers and hormone treatment without court approval if there is agreement between the child, their parents and treating doctors.
 The first "Australian Standards of Care and Treatment Guidelines for trans and gender diverse children and adolescents" were released in 2018.

 An independent review into gender-affirming care for minors commissioned by the New South Wales government and released in September 2024 found that puberty blockers are "safe, effective and reversible".
 However, they also called for more long-term research.

-In January 2025, the government of Queensland announced an immediate pause on the prescription of puberty blockers (Stage 1 treatment) and cross-sex hormones (Stage 2 treatment) for new patients under 18 with gender dysphoria in Queensland's public health services, pending a new independent review of evidence and best practices.
-An additional independent review in 2024 found that children in the state with gender dysphoria were not "rushed and coerced" into the prescription of puberty blockers and hormones, and that waitlists in Queensland state gender services had expanded up to 577 days.
-The policy is the first such ban in an Australian state.